 If you’ve decided to buy a large volume mixer this will only compound the problem as larger volumes of material will take longer to be prepared.

 All the while the fixed mixer sits idle, waiting, generating nothing but lost production time.
 Just imagine what you could be doing with all those hours.

-Join Other Sports Nutrition Manufacturers And Go Lean
+Join Other Sports Nutrition Supplement Manufacturers - Go Lean

-Using a container based IBC system means that batch recipes can be formulated separately from the mixer.
+Using a container-based Intermediate Bulk Container system means that batch recipes can be formulated separately from the mixer.
 An IBC can be taken off-line to the filling station to be formulated whilst another IBC is being blended on the IBC blender.
 This is a much more lean, efficient approach.